Birdshot chorioretinopathy or birdshot retinochoroidopathy

 However, many people carry the HLA-A29 antigen and never get birdshot, and some people develop birdshot but do not carry the HLA-A29 antigen.
 It is therefore assumed that other factors must trigger the disease.
 These triggers are elusive and have not yet been identified.
 A trigger might be, for example, an infection or some other environmental factor.

 What are the symptoms of Birdshot?

-- Defective colour vision and difficulty distinguishing between certain colours (Dyschromatopsia)
+- Problems with colour vision and difficulty distinguishing between certain colours (dyschromatopsia)